Save big (up to $1,875) on small business tools with our free membership, business.com+

 Here are a few key reasons why body language is important in the workplace:

-• Trust and respect: Positive nonverbal communication can help you get people in the workplace to trust and respect you, whether they’re supervisors, co-workers, shareholders, clients, customers or anyone else you interact with at work.
+• Trust and credibility: Positive nonverbal communication can help you get people in the workplace to trust and respect you, whether they’re supervisors, co-workers, shareholders, clients, customers or anyone else you interact with at work.

 • Employee engagement: Engaged employees are more productive and committed to their work.
 Positive body language, such as active listening and enthusiastic responses, shows that individuals are fully present and engaged in their tasks and interactions.